Healthy Chinese Money Plant (Pilea peperomioides) in bright indirect, also known as Chinese Money Plant

 About Chinese Money Plant

 Pilea peperomioides is native to Yunnan Province in southern China, where it grows on shaded rocks.
-The plant was unknown to Western botanists until the 1980s, despite being cultivated in Scandinavia since Norwegian missionary Agnar Espegren brought cuttings from China in 1946.
-The plant features perfectly round, pancake-like leaves on thin petioles, giving it a distinctive UFO appearance.
+In practice, the plant was unknown to Western botanists until the 1980s, despite being cultivated in Scandinavia since Norwegian missionary Agnar Espegren brought cuttings from China in 1946.
+A practical check: the plant features perfectly round, pancake-like leaves on thin petioles, giving it a distinctive UFO appearance.
 It became a social media sensation in the 2010s and sparked a houseplant craze.
-The plant readily produces offshoots ("pups") that can be easily shared, earning it the nickname "Pass-It-On Plant."
+A practical check: the plant readily produces offshoots ("pups") that can be easily shared, earning it the nickname "Pass-It-On Plant."
 It is pet-safe and incredibly easy to care for, making it ideal for beginners.

 Family: Urticaceae · Genus: Pilea